More Stuff, Faster

 Jade is so incredibly different from anything I have seen before.
 I am considering it to be “digital detox” from your existing devices.
 With it, you will learn how to tell a great story.
 A story about keeping our planet sustainable for human life.
 I wish I could tell you more.

-Shift Sight is working to raise money from impact investors, but we need help today.
-Please take action and support us; we want to ensure that your children do not inherit a minimum viable planet.
+We want to ensure that your children do not inherit a minimum viable planet.